pic

 Built-in Functions

-Formally, Julia's built-in functions are contained in two packages known as Core and Base.
-Both are automatically loaded in every Julia session, with theirr functions accessible as if we had executed using Core and using Base.
-This determines that that their functions don't require adding a prefix to be called. [note] Some built-in functions may require a prefix.
-For instance, this is what occurs with the function called isgreater, which must be called via Base.isgreater.
-Furthermore, some submodules are also loaded by default in each session.
-For instance, the function Base.Iterators.accumulate is part of the submodule Iterators from Base, and can be directly called using Iterators.accumulate.
+Julia’s built-in functions are formally organized into two packages called Core and Base.
+These packages are automatically loaded at the start of each session.
+The access to their functions replicates the behavior of using Core and using Base.
+As a result, most of their associated functions are directly accessible without requiring a package prefix. [note] Some built-in functions may require a prefix.
+For instance, the function isgreater must be called via Base.isgreater.
+Furthermore, some submodules are preloaded by default.
+For instance, the function Base.Iterators.accumulate belongs to the Iterators submodule of Base, and can be directly called using Iterators.accumulate.

 Operators as Functions

-Most of the symbols employed as operators are also available as functions.
+Most of the symbols employed as operators in Julia are also available as functions.
 This is illustrated below for several arithmetic operators:

 +(2,3) # same as 2 + 3